 1. Have a Christmas movie marathon

-Choose a special time, such as Christmas Eve or Boxing Day morning to cuddle up and shares the joys of Christmas without lifting a finger.
+Choose a special time, such as Christmas Eve or Boxing Day morning, to cuddle up and share the joys of the holidays without lifting a finger.

-Note: As a separated family sharing Christmas with another parent, you might need to change 'when' you do this each year.
+Note: As a divorced family sharing Yule with other parents, you might need to change 'when' you do this each year.
 But that's ok.
 Us single mums are super flexible.

-2. Read a special holiday book with the kids
+2. Read a special Yuletide book with the kids

-Do you and your little ones have a favourite Christmas book?
-If not, now is the time to pick one.
+Do you and your little ones have a favourite Yuletide book?
+If not, now is the time to pick one for family time.

-We have a few that we pull out with the Christmas tree each year and read over and over at bedtimes on the lead up to Christmas Day.
+We have a few that we pull out with the Nativity tree each year and read over and over at bedtimes on the lead up to Christmas Day.

-Don't laugh when I tell you my girls are now teenagers and still look wistfully through 'The Night Before Christmas' when I dig it out.
+Don't laugh when I tell you my girls are now teenagers and still cry through 'The Little Match Girl' when I dig it out.
 They will never forgive me for telling you.

 3. Volunteer at the local soup kitchen or homeless shelter